hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The Crimson King nodded, accepting the deal.
 Go on then!
 There are other worlds than these.
 Death is nothing but another door.

-Tonight redemption and death are tied together.
+Tonight — the Crimson King continues — redemption and death are tied together.
 Death, gunslinger, yet not for you.

-I will move on, I'm mortal after all, you will soon find out.
 It is in your destinity to kill me.
 Do what you have to do.

-All things must come to an end, and this one story, your story and my role in it is no exception.
-It's time we say our goodbyes, Roland.
+I will move on, I'm mortal after all, you will soon find out.

-What will happen after?
+Just like that...
+What will happen after? — Roland asked.

 I'll let you be.
 And you will walk through that door waiting for you downstairs.
 Where it leads it won't matter to me anymore, another tower